-OIL AND NATURAL GAS COMPANIES IN CHINA
+OIL COMPANIES IN CHINA

-China has consolidated its oil and gas production industry around three companies, the top three oil companies in China: 1) PetroChina, a state energy giant, whose parent company is China National Petroleum Corp; 2) Sinopec (China Petroleum & Chemical Group); and 3) China National Offshore Oil Corporation (CNOOC).
-Two of the ten biggest oil companies in the world are Chinese (PetroChina and Sinopec).
+China has consolidated its oil and gas production industry around three companies, the top three oil companies in China: 1) PetroChina, a state energy giant, whose parent company is China National Petroleum Corp (CNPC); 2) Sinopec (China Petroleum & Chemical Group); and 3) China National Offshore Oil Corporation (CNOOC).
+PetroChina and Sinopec are two of the five biggest oil companies in the world.

 China has traditionally protected its own oil and gas companies by not allowing foreign oil companies into China.
 PetroChina and Sinopec control the refineries that produce 90 percent of domestically-produced gasoline and diesel.
 They also control a large portion of China’s gas stations and are able to squeeze out independent operators by restricting their supplies of gasoline.